SARMAE: Masked Autoencoder for SAR Representation Learning: Experiments

 The scene classification and object detection comparison results are obtained from SAR-JEPA~\cite{jepa}, SARATR-X~\cite{saratrx}, and SUMMIT~\cite{summit}, while the semantic segmentation results are directly sourced from AIR-PolSAR-Seg~\cite{zhirui2025air}.
 The downstream performance of ViT-B and ViT-L after pretraining is presented in the corresponding tables.

 \textbf{Target Classification.} We first evaluate SARMAE on the target classification task, which does not require an additional decoder and therefore provides a direct assessment of the model’s representation capability.
 In implementation, the feature map from the last ViT layer is processed by global average pooling and then passed through a linear classifier to produce logits corresponding to the number of classes.
 We conduct experiments on three widely used datasets: FUSAR-SHIP~\cite{fusarship}, MSTAR~\cite{mstar}, and SAR-ACD~\cite{saracd}.
-Following the protocols in~\cite{jepa, summit}, we adopt the 40-shot and 30\% label settings for the FUSAR-SHIP and MSTAR datasets.
+We compare the performance of SARMAE with Copernicus FM~\cite{Wang_2025_ICCV} and CROMA~\cite{croma}, which adopts DINO distillation and contrastive learning respectively.
+Table~\ref{tab:cls} shows superior performance of SARMAE on FUSAR and SAR-ACD.
+Then, following the protocols in~\cite{jepa, summit}, we adopt the 40-shot and 30\% label settings for the FUSAR-SHIP and MSTAR datasets.
 As shown in Table~\ref{tab:cls}, SARMAE consistently achieves state-of-the-art performance across all evaluation settings.
 For example, under the 30\% label setting on FUSAR-SHIP, our ViT-B model reaches 92.92\% accuracy, outperforming the previous best by a large margin of 21.01\%.
-These results clearly demonstrate the effectiveness of the proposed approach.
+These results clearly demonstrate the effectiveness of the our approach.

 \textbf{Horizontal \& Oriented Object Detection.} We then evaluate the transferability of the learned representations on the object detection task.
 For horizontal object detection, we use the classical SSDD~\cite{ssdd} dataset and the more challenging SARDet-100k~\cite{sardet100k}.
 For oriented bounding box detection, we adopt the recently proposed large-scale RSAR dataset~\cite{rsar}.
 Following the fine-tuning protocols of~\cite{saratrx}, we integrate our pretrained backbones into Faster R-CNN~\cite{fasterrcnn} and Oriented R-CNN~\cite{orcnn} for horizontal and oriented detection, respectively.
 The results are detailed in Table~\ref{tab:det}.